supahgreg/cf-for-k8s/docs/platform_operators/scaling.md

 ### Simple ytt interface for scaling all pods

-For an example ytt overlay that provides a simple values file interface for scaling any pod/container, please checkout this example from the Carvel team in the ytt playground: https://get-ytt.io/#gist:https://gist.github.com/cppforlife/32d6ed87a18c66333dab8e710e180dea
+For an example `ytt` overlay that provides a simple values file interface for scaling any pod/container, please check out this example from the Carvel team in the `ytt` playground: https://get-ytt.io/#gist:https://gist.github.com/cppforlife/32d6ed87a18c66333dab8e710e180dea

 ## Example resource scaling for a massive cf-for-k8s

 For a massive scale test, we recommend the values used by the SAP team in their write-up here: https://github.com/perf-cfk8s/docs/wiki/cf-for-k8s-1.0.0

-## Component-specific Scaling
+## Component-specific scaling

 ### Scaling CF API

 Please see https://docs.cloudfoundry.org/running/managing-cf/scaling-cloud-controller-k8s.html

-### Scaling Networking
+### Scaling networking

 This describes how to scale the cf-for-k8s networking components for production use cases.
 It uses the ideas and principles described above and includes an example overlay implementation.